ruby/www.ruby-lang.org/en/documentation/faq/10/index.md

 ### How can I use Ruby interactively?

-You can try using irb.
+You can try using `irb`.
 The following is paraphrased from Goto Kentaro (Gotoken), and originally appeared in ruby-talk:444.

 ~~~